kubernetes/community/contributors/design-proposals/runas-groupid.md

 ### Model

-Introduce a new API field in SecurityContext and PodSecurityContext called `RunAsGroup`
+Introduce a new API field in SecurityContext and PodSecurityContext called `RunAsGroup`.

 #### SecurityContext